 Try not to get too overwhelmed by the choices out there.
 You’ll very quickly realise that the best companies to deal with will make you feel at ease with the whole booking process.

 Don’t forget, if you have any questions at all you can call or text me on 07799 782764.
-If you prefer I can be reached directly by email at [email protected] and you can check my availability for your wedding or party by clicking on the button at the top of the screen!
+If you prefer I can be reached directly by email at [email protected] and you can check my availability for your wedding or party by clicking on the contact me link at the top of the screen!